You are currently viewing resources and content for National.

 You, Your Child and Arthritis

-You, Your Child and Arthritis [PDF 695kB] is a valuable resource for families of children with juvenile arthritis (JA).
+You, Your Child and Arthritis [PDF 1.1MB] is a valuable resource for families of children with juvenile arthritis (JA).
 This guide provides the information a parent/guardian needs to understand their child’s disease and to feel comfortable caring for them.
 It also covers the different types of juvenile arthritis, current treatments and other important elements of treatment, such as physiotherapy and occupational therapy.
 In addition, there are important sections for parents learning to cope with a child who has a chronic disease.

 Childhood Arthritis Backpack Program (ages 4-12)

 Each year, families of children diagnosed with arthritis receive backpack vouchers from paediatric rheumatologists and rheumatology clinics across Canada.
 If your child has been newly diagnosed, please speak to your pediatric rheumatologist to receive a voucher.
-Once a family submits their voucher to the The Arthritis Society, we then deliver a backpack to the newly diagnosed child.
+Once a family submits their voucher to Arthritis Society Canada, we then deliver a backpack to the newly diagnosed child.
 The backpack was selected based on the recommended guidelines of the Canadian Orthopaedic Foundation, and has been reviewed by a physiotherapist and an occupational therapist.
 Each backpack has broad straps, padding, and waist support to minimize strain on the vulnerable joints of young people with arthritis.

 Each backpack includes: